Most domestic violence charges start with the same story . . .

 We’ve heard this scenario hundreds of times.

-This article explains the tips and tricks experienced domestic violence attorneys use to get cases reduced or dismissed.
+This article explains the tips and tricks experienced by domestic violence attorneys use to get cases reduced or dismissed.

 While no lawyer can guarantee a dismissal or a reduction of domestic violence charges, following these tips increase your chances of having your charges dropped or reduced.